rikutakei/blog_source/content/post/vim/vim_post_part1.md

 *Editing* something and *writing* something are two completely different tasks, and I hope we can all agree that editing requires more effort and time than writing.

-Now, this means that this mode doesn't do a good job of actually *writing* whatever you want to write.
+Now, this means that this mode doesn't do a good job of actually *writing* whatever you want to write, so people usually panic when nothing happens when they try typing stuff.
 And, better yet, Vim has a cryptic way to exit out of its program, which leads to the classic *"How do I get out of this shit hole"* problem (answer to this is further down the page).

 So then, how do you actually *write* stuff?